wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-manage-logins.md

 # Managing databases and logins in Azure SQL Database

 In Windows Azure SQL Database, when you sign up for the service, the provisioning process creates an Azure SQL Database server, a database named **master**, and a login that is the server-level principal of your Azure SQL Database server.
-That login is similar to the server-level principal, **sa**, for an instance of SQL Server.on your premises
+That login is similar to the server-level principal (**sa**), for an on-premises instance of SQL Server.

 The Azure SQL Database server-level principal account always has permission to manage all server-level and database-level security.
 This topic describes how you can use the server-level principal and other accounts to manage logins and databases in SQL Database.

 > [AZURE.IMPORTANT] SQL Database V12 allows users to authenticate at the database by using contained database users.
 Contained database users do not require logins.
 This makes databases more portable but reduces the ability of the server-level principal to control access to the database.
 Enabling contained database users has important security impacts.
-For more information, see [Contained Database Users - Making Your Database Portable](https://msdn.microsoft.com/zh-cn/library/ff929188.aspx), [CREATE USER (Transact-SQL)](https://msdn.microsoft.com/zh-cn/library/ms173463.aspx), and [Contained Databases](https://msdn.microsoft.com/zh-cn/library/ff929071.aspx).
+For more information, see [Contained Database Users - Making Your Database Portable](https://msdn.microsoft.com/zh-cn/library/ff929188.aspx), [Contained Databases](https://technet.microsoft.com/zh-cn/library/ff929071.aspx), [CREATE USER (Transact-SQL)](https://technet.microsoft.com/zh-cn/library/ms173463.aspx), [Connecting to SQL Database By Using Azure Active Directory Authentication](/documentation/articles/sql-database-aad-authentication).

 ## Overview of SQL Database security administration

-Security administration in SQL Database is similar to security administration for an on-premise instance of SQL Server.
+Security administration in SQL Database is similar to security administration for an on-premises instance of SQL Server.
 Managing security at the database-level is almost identical, with differences only in the parameters available.
 Because SQL Databases can scale to one or more physical computers, Azure SQL Database uses a different strategy for server-level administration.
 The following table summarizes how security administration for an on-premises SQL Server is different than in Azure SQL Database.

 | Point of Difference | On-premises SQL Server | Azure SQL Database |
 |------------------------------------------------|-----------------------------------------------------------------------------|--------------------------------------------------|